spamtrawler-community/trafficshaper/ReadMe.txt

 Installation Instructions

-1. Upload the content of the "upload" directory to a web accessible location within your DOCUMENT_ROOT
+1. Create a web accessible directory within the DOCUMENT_ROOT of your server
+2. Upload the content of this repository to to this directory
-2. Create a database for use with SpamTrawler (this is usually done from within your Server Admin Panel such as CPanel or Plesk.
+3. Create a database for use with SpamTrawler (this is usually done from within your Server Admin Panel such as CPanel or Plesk.
 If in doubt contact your hosting provider.)
-3. Open a browser and navigate to: http://www.yourdomain.com/path_to_spamtrawler_directory/Install (Example: http://www.yourdomain.com/spamtrawler/Install)
+4. Open a browser and navigate to: http://www.yourdomain.com/path_to_spamtrawler_directory/Install (Example: http://www.yourdomain.com/spamtrawler/Install)
-4. Follow the steps on screen
+5. Follow the steps on screen

 Best wishes
-Oliver
+SpamTrawler